Karl Viktor von Wilsdorf

 of the XIX.
 Army Corps in Leipzig.
 One month later, he found himself

-back in Dresden serving as War Minister Adolf von Carlowitz' provisional
+back in Dresden serving as War Minister Adolph von Carlowitz' provisional

 replacement.
 When it became clear after about one year that von